R-TF-007-005 Post-Market Clinical Follow-up (PMCF) report

 Activity 1: Clinical literature review

-The literature review was performed according to the R-TF-015-001 Clinical evaluation plan
+The clinical literature review was performed according to the R-TF-015-001 Clinical evaluation plan

-and the results were collected at the R-TF-015-002 Preclinical and clinical evaluation record
+and the results were collected and discussed in the R-TF-015-003 Clinical evaluation report

 .